Flutter Entertainment: Operations

-The retail division operates over six hundred betting shops in the United Kingdom and Ireland.
-In Australia, they own Sportsbet.
-The division in the United States includes FanDuel, Fox Bet (a partnership with Fox Corporation, which is branded with and cross-promoted by its Fox Sports division), and TVG, a pari-mutuel online betting network, which is active in thirty five states.
+The United States division includes FanDuel and TVG, a pari-mutuel online betting network, which is active in thirty five states.
 In New Jersey, the company has an online casino and a horse racing betting exchange.
-In the U.S., FanDuel operates FanDuel TV, formerly known as TVG Network, which focuses on coverage of horse racing, and studio coverage of mainstream sports from the perspective of betting.
+In the US, FanDuel operates FanDuel TV, formerly known as TVG Network, which focuses on coverage of horse racing, and studio coverage of mainstream sports from the perspective of betting.

-Sky Betting and Gaming, Paddy Power and Betfair are regulated in the United Kingdom by the Gambling Commission.
+The UK & Ireland division comprises the Paddy Power, Betfair, Tombola and Sky Betting & Gaming brands in the United Kingdom and Ireland.
+Betfair also operates an online betting exchange.
+The division operates over six hundred betting shops in the United Kingdom and Ireland.
+The Sky Betting and Gaming, Paddy Power and Betfair are regulated in the United Kingdom by the Gambling Commission.

-The Board is chaired by Gary McGann, appointed in 2015.
-Other non-executive Board members include Andrew Higginson, Zillah Byng-Thorne, Atif Rafiq, Nancy Cruickshank, Richard Flint, Mary Turner, Alfred F. Hurley, David Lazzarato, Nancy Dubuc, and Holly Keller Koeppel.